limbernie/limbernie.github.io/_posts/2018-06-03-gemini-inc-v2-walkthrough.md

 admin    (u=14)
 ```

 Now that we know the user ID of the newly registered account, let's proceed to activate it.
-Before we do that, know this &mdash; any invalid code will result in a `403 INVALID VALUE` response from the server.
+Before we do that, know this—any invalid code will result in a `403 INVALID VALUE` response from the server.

 ![0.7qgwlhrfd8u](/assets/images/posts/gemini-inc-v2-walkthrough/0.7qgwlhrfd8u.png)